 Head of Vulcan Laser Dr. Ian Musgrave said, 'This exciting upgrade will provide unique world leading capabilities to be offered to our user community.'

-The new beamline will sit in rooms within the Vulcan called Laser Area 4 (LA4), the former Target Area East (TAE) (which will be refurbished to become the new Venus laser front end) and Target Area Petawatt (TAP).
+The new beamline will sit in rooms within the Vulcan called Laser Area 4 (LA4), the former Target Area East (TAE) (which will be refurbished to become the new VOPPEL laser front end) and Target Area Petawatt (TAP).
 The layout will be as shown below.